StormyBrinkley/osticket-prereqs/README.md

 </p>
 <p>
 <h3>Step 1: Create and Prepare Your Virtual Machine</h3>

-Create the VM: Set up a Windows 10 Virtual Machine on Azure, choose name, username like "labuser" and a password like "osTicketPassword1!".

 Install IIS: Open Windows Features and install Internet Information Services (IIS) with CGI and Common HTTP Features, and the IIS Management Console.